Kururin Paradise: Sales

 The game sold 3,508 copies after three days.
 During its initial launch week, it sold 7,801 copies, marking the only time it would appear among the top thirty Japanese game sales.
 Kururin Paradise sold a total of 80,404 copies in Japan from release to December 22, 2003.
-It would eventually become the twenty-sixth best-selling Game Boy Advance game in Japan released in 2002, and one of Nintendo's lower-performing titles on the system.
+It was the twenty-sixth best-selling Game Boy Advance game in Japan released in 2002, and the seventieth best-selling game overall in Japan.